 Ardelyx™ develops therapeutics acting exclusively in the gastrointestinal tract and devoid of systemic exposure.
 Our drug candidates target important diseases, as well as pathologies with a specific inflammatory pathway.
 Our technology relies on non-absorbable small molecules with highly specific modes of action.
 The quasi-absence of systemic uptake greatly reduces potential side effects and toxicity while concentrating the drug at the locus of action, i.e. the GI tract.

-Baxano, Inc., (NASDAQ:BAXS) based in San Jose, California, is focused on developing minimally invasive tools to restore spine function and preserve healthy tissue.
-Baxano is a well funded, privately held company which was founded in 2005 by Jeffery Bleich, M.D., who had the vision to create flexible tools to provide precision lumbar decompression from the “inside out”.
+Baxano, Inc., (NASDAQ:BAXS) based in Raleigh, NC is focused on developing minimally invasive tools to restore spine function and preserve healthy tissue.
+Baxano was founded in 2005 by Jeffery Bleich, M.D., who had the vision to create flexible tools to provide precision lumbar decompression from the “inside out”.
+In 2013, Baxano merged with Trans1.
+The merged entity is trading under the name Baxano on NASDAQ. www.baxano.com

 Ensemble Therapeutics Corporation